priya-tripathi/ParanuaraProject/README.md

 pip install pymongo

-Before running the mongodb instance, we must create a data folder and run below command in command prompt.
+Before running the mongodb instance, we must create a data folder and run below command in command prompt.(you can locate your mongd.exe in your folder and accordingly run the command)

-"C:\Program Files\MongoDB\Server\4.0\bin\mongod.exe" --dbpath="C:\mongo-data"
+"C:\Program Files\MongoDB\Server\4.0\bin\mongod.exe" --dbpath="C:\data"

 Here C:\data folder is used for saving mongodb files.